The second half of the book is taken up with cartomancy, and in

 carries out decisions from Gevurah, agent of severity.
 Wages war,

-destruction, accepts praise, prayers, submission, affords counsel with
+destruction, accepts praise, prayers, submission (from below), affords counsel with

 higher powers; place of prophecy.